 - Reader Case: Entrepeneurs Closer to Early Retirement Than They Thought - February 20, 2023

 - Is ChatGPT Coming to Take Your Job? - February 6, 2023

 Before we went to Puebla, I knew absolutely nothing about it, other than the fact that it’s listed as one of the top 10 safest cities in Mexico (along with Merida), it’s a food mecca, much like Oaxaca, and that it’s only a 2 hour bus ride from Mexico city.

-So with 4 of my 5 criteria (WAVES = Walkable, Asian Food, Value, Eternal Summer, Safe) met, we decided it was a good idea to spend four days there on our way to Mexico, before flying out to Panama.
+So with 4 of my 5 criteria (WAVES = Warm, Asian Food, Value, Entrepreneurial, Safe) met, we decided it was a good idea to spend four days there on our way to Mexico, before flying out to Panama.

 What I wasn’t expecting was how liveable the city was!
 And by liveable, I mean big enough to have lots of food options and attractions but not so big that I’m soaked with the sweat of a thousand strangers on the subway.
 In fact, even though it’s the 4th largest city in Mexico with 2.5 million inhabitants, it never felt crowded or overwhelming.

 And as it turns out, the best thing about Puebla, was the deliciously, savoury, spicy and multi-layered sauce that beat out even Oaxaca’s Mole Negro.

 It was in Puebla that we found the king of all moles: Mole Poblano.